haxetink/tink_template/README.md

 ## Template Frontend

 While above we have seen a compile time alternative to `haxe.Template` with some added syntax, this approach more radical: it interprets a template as a whole standalone class.
-Imagine we put this in a `Views.hbt` in our classpath:
+Imagine we put this in a `Views.tt` in our classpath:

 ```html
 (: static function renderTown(t:Town) :)